When Others Hold You Back

 Have you ever felt your peers were envious of your progress?
 Do you sometimes feel your family is sabotaging you?
 Do you often encounter hostile colleagues when it seems you just made your best presentation yet?
 If you’ve felt any of these, there is a high likelihood that you are experiencing crab mentality.

 Crab mentality is a metaphor for the behaviour of crabs which when caught and kept in a bucket would not allow any of the other crabs to escape.
 When any tried to escape, the rest pulled it down (shared joy in misery).
 Similar behaviour has been observed in humans, although in varied circumstances.

 - Remain passionate about what you do.
-If you've chosen a particular course of action and identified it as your path, you need to persevere in pursuing it. when you constantly changing courses or adopt every advice that comes your way, you open yourself to being pulled down.
-Remember, weigh and accept all meaningful advice and jettison advice that don't serve your purpose.
+If you've chosen a particular course of action and identified it as your path, you need to persevere in pursuing it.
+When you constantly change course or adopt every piece of advice that comes your way, you open yourself to being pulled down.
+Remember, weigh and accept all meaningful advice and jettison advice that doesn't serve your purpose.

 - Even in failure, persevere.
-It is almost inevitable, you are going to fail sometime.
-At work, in your family life etc. Though this may sound a bit cliche, there are always lessons in failure.
-Instead of brooding over the failure and allowing others affect you negatively, you may double down, reflect and identify the underlying causes of the failure. when you dont give up in failure, you raise your respectability among peers and family.
+It is almost inevitable; you are going to fail sometime.
+At work, in your family life, etc. Though this may sound a bit cliche, there are always lessons in failure.
+Instead of brooding over the failure and allowing others to affect you negatively, you may double down, reflect and identify the underlying causes of the failure.
+When you don't give up in failure, you raise your respectability among peers and family.

 This post focused on the pull-down syndrome and how to stay above it.
 We should be mindful that except in extreme cases, no one sets out to willfully pull down another, especially loved ones.
 But nature has imbued us with an operating system that has its own needs and we have to make do with what we have.